StilistAI/StilistAI.github.io/README.md

+# Deployment

+1. Run `npm run deploy` from your terminal.
+2. Go to the repo's settings in your browser.
+3. Write `www.capsule.style` in Custom Domain under the Pages menu.
+4. Check the `Enforce HTTPS` box if unchecked.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.